learn-co-curriculum/dsc-feature-selection-methods/README.md

 <img src = "./images/embedded.png">

-Let's see a wrapper method in action on the diabetes dataset built into scikit-learn.
+## Feature Selection in Action

+Now, we're going to review the process behind performing feature selection with a dataset pertaining to diabetes.
 The dataset contains the independent variables age, sex, body mass index, blood pressure, and 6 different blood serum measurements.
 The target variable represents a quantitative measurement progression of diabetes from one year after a baseline observation.
+With feature selection, our goal is to find a model that is able to maintain high accuracy while not overfitting to noise.

 ### Processing the Data